Get the information on this page in a FREE PDF.

 Some brands of packaged mulch, such as sugarcane mulch from the hardware store or garden centre have had the dust extracted as they were packed.
 It still pays to err on the side of caution though.
 When I get the occasional bag of sugarcane mulch, I take an extra precaution – I make a hole in the plastic bag and fill the bag with water.
 By the time I’ve had a cup of tea or done something equally useful, its soaked enough and I tip it out where I’m going to work with it.
 That way, there’s no dust.

 This is one for the professionals!
 Different mulches can help to encourage different populations of organisms.
-Briefly put, green mulches such as shredded leaves or a light sprinkling of grass clippings will encourage bacterial dominance in the soil (which is great for annuals).
+Briefly put, the two categories of mulch are ‘green’ and ‘brown’.
+Green mulches are things such as fresh, shredded leaves or a light sprinkling of grass clippings and will encourage bacterial dominance in the soil and a add a slightly alkaline note to your soil pH (which is great for annuals).
 Brown mulches such as straw and wood chips will encourage fungi.
-This is a good thing for trees and perennials.
-I’ll be writing lots more about this topic on its own page soon (by the end of 2020 at the latest).
+They add a touch of acidity to your garden which is a good thing for trees and perennials.

 You can, of course, just throw your mulch around.
 It’ll get to the soil eventually anyway, but I’ve found the following to be a good guide to applying mulch –